Emmotes/ic_spoilers/docs/karlach.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Rage** (Guess)
-> When Karlach attacks or is attacked, she gains a Rage stack, capped at 50 stacks.
+> When Karlach attacks or is attacked, she gains a Rage stack, capped at 50}] stacks.
 Karlach increases the effect of The Fury of Avernus by 25% for each Rage stack, stacking multiplicatively.
 Stacks are reduced by 60% when changing areas.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
+    "id": 1813,
+    "flavour_text": "",
+    "description": {
+        "desc": "When Karlach attacks or is attacked, she gains a Rage stack, capped at $(karlach_rage_max_stacks) stacks.
+Karlach increases the effect of The Fury of Avernus by $(not_buffed amount)% for each Rage stack, stacking multiplicatively.
+Stacks are reduced by $(karlach_rage_reduce_percent)% when changing areas."
+    },
     "effect_keys": [
         {
+            "effect_string": "buff_upgrade,25,13721",
+            "show_bonus": true,
+            "stacks_multiply": true,
             "stack_title": "Rage stacks",
-            "stacks_multiply": true,
-            "manual_stacking": true,
+            "manual_stacking": true
-            "show_bonus": true,
-            "effect_string": "buff_upgrade,25,13721"
         },
         {
+            "effect_string": "karlach_rage",
             "default_reduce_percent": 60,
-            "default_max_stacks": 50,
+            "default_max_stacks": 50
-            "effect_string": "karlach_rage"
         }
     ],
     "requirements": "",
-    "description": {"desc": "When Karlach attacks or is attacked, she gains a Rage stack, capped at $(karlach_rage_max_stacks) stacks.
-Karlach increases the effect of The Fury of Avernus by $(not_buffed amount)% for each Rage stack, stacking multiplicatively.
-Stacks are reduced by $(karlach_rage_reduce_percent)% when changing areas."}, "id": 1813,
-    "flavour_text": "",
     "graphic_id": 21824,
     "properties": {
+        "is_formation_ability": true,
+        "owner_use_outgoing_description": true,
         "indexed_effect_properties": true,
-        "retain_on_slot_changed": true,
-        "is_formation_ability": true,
+        "per_effect_index_bonuses": true,
         "default_bonus_index": 0,
-        "owner_use_outgoing_description": true,
-        "per_effect_index_bonuses": true
+        "retain_on_slot_changed": true
     }
 }
 </pre>